Finite Population Survey Sampling: An Unapologetic Bayesian Perspective: Bayesian multistage sampling

 Posterior inference for finite population quantities such as $\Omega = \sum_{i=1}^N\sum_{j=1}^{M_i} a_{ij}Y_{ij}$ is straightforward.
 We split up the sum as $\sum_{i=1}^n\sum_{j=1}^{m_i} a_{ij}y_{ij} + \sum_{i=1}^N\sum_{j=m_i+1}^{M_i} a_{ij}Y_{ij}$ and obtain posterior samples of this quantity by simply substituting the sampled values of $Y_{ij}$ in the second sum.
 Explicit algebraic expressions for the posterior mean and variance are not required for computations.
 Nevertheless, we have all the ingredients to obtain these moments.
 Let $a_i = \sum_{j=m_i+1}^{M_i} a_{ij}$ and recall that $\lambda_i=0$ for $i=n+1,\ldots,n$.
 Since $\mathbb{E}\left[Y_{ij}\given y_1,\ldots,y_n\right] = \mathbb{E}\left[\beta_{i}\given y_1,\ldots,y_n\right] = (1-\lambda_i)\bar{y}_{.} + \lambda_i\bar{y}_i$, the finite population estimate of $\Omega$ in the limit as $n_0 \to 0$ in (\ref{eq: bayesian_two_stage_nu_mean}) \citep[given in][]{Scott:1969fp} is obtained as

 The posterior estimate of the population total is obtained from (\ref{eq: scott_smith_estimate}) by setting $a_{ij} =1$, which implies $a_i = M_i-m_i$.
 The relationship between the Bayesian estimate and several design-based estimators is explored in \cite{Scott:1969fp}.
 The Horvitz-Thompson estimator does not emerge naturally from the posterior mean.
 Nevertheless, some simplifications are possible.
-If we further assume that $m_i$ and $\gamma_i^2$ vary in a manner that $\lambda_i = \lambda$ for each primary unit, then (\ref{eq: scott_smith_estimate}) yields
+If we further assume that $m_i$ and $\gamma_i^2$ vary so that $\lambda_i = \lambda$ is constant for each primary unit, then (\ref{eq: scott_smith_estimate}) yields

 where $\bar{a} = \sum_{i=1}^N a_i / N$.
-In the limit as $\lambda \to 1$, the above expression equals $\sum_{i=1}^N M_i\bar{y}_i$.
-Hence, a simple modification of (\ref{eq: bayesian_two_stage}) with $Y_{ij} \overset{ind}{\sim} N(x_{i}\beta_i, \delta^2/\gamma_i^2)$ and each $x_i = n/N$ for $i=1,2,\ldots,N$ will yield a posterior mean $(N/n)\sum_{i=1}^N M_i\bar{y}_i$ in the limit as $\lambda \to 1$, which is precisely the Horvitz-Thompson estimator.
+In the limit as $\lambda \to 1$, the above expression equals $\sum_{i=1}^n M_i\bar{y}_i$.
+Hence, a simple modification of (\ref{eq: bayesian_two_stage}) with $Y_{ij} \overset{ind}{\sim} N(x_{i}\beta_i, \delta^2/\gamma_i^2)$ and each $x_i = n/N$ for $i=1,2,\ldots,N$ will yield a posterior mean $(N/n)\sum_{i=1}^n M_i\bar{y}_i$ in the limit as $\lambda \to 1$, which is precisely the Horvitz-Thompson estimator.